pieflicker/Pasted/README.md

 # Pasted
 Temporary bookmark-like app.

+Soooo looks like most browsers block access to the clipboard, presumably as a safety feature (stealing passwords and such).
+This puts a real damper on the idea, as it's pretty reliant on that functionality.
+Are addons under the same restrictions?
+I know things like jdownloader scrape the clipboard to find links you may want to download, but an external application is beyond the scope of my current capabilities.
+Oh well, next project I guess.

 The idea is that sometimes you want to save a link or a bit of text for later, but using bookmarks eventually gets messy, and it's kind of a pain to manage them constantly to clean them up.
 This aims to fix that annoyance.